Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 Now we have our binned MAGs, we can start to think about what functions genes contained within their genomes do.
 We can do this via functional annotation - a way to collect information about and describe a DNA sequence.
 Unlike when we covered taxonomic annotation [previously](https://cloud-span.github.io/metagenomics03-taxonomic-anno/), which tells us which organisms are present in the metagenome assembly, functional annotation tells us the potential metabolic capacity of the organism we are annotating.
 The way that we do this is by predicting what genes are in our MAGs because there are features in DNA sequences which means software can predict where these genes start and end.

 - A high quality functional annotation is important because it is very useful for lots of downstream analyses.
 For instance if we are looking for genes that have a particular function, we would only be able to do that if we were able to predict the location of the genes in these assemblies.
-- We can also use these predicted genes as an input to identify domains associated with well characterised proteins/structures using [interproscan](https://cloud-span.github.io/metagenomics04-binning_funa/04-OtherResources/index.html) which is briefly covered in the other resources.
+- We can also use these predicted genes as an input to identify domains associated with well characterised proteins/structures using [Interproscan](https://cloud-span.github.io/metagenomics04-binning_funa/04-OtherResources/index.html) which is briefly covered in the other resources.
 Predicted genes also allow us to identify regions of the MAG that aren't coding regions and may be involved in gene regulation.
-- Predicted gene sequences can also be used as an input to generate metabolic pathway information from KEGG, we will cover how to do this using GhostKoala below.
+- Predicted gene sequences can also be used as an input to generate metabolic pathway information from KEGG, we will cover how to do this using [BlastKOALA](https://www.kegg.jp/blastkoala/) below.

 As with the taxonomic annotation, the effectiveness of the annotation is determined by the database that the MAG sequence is being compared to.
 If you are using a database that is inappropriate, then you may end up with many sequences not being annotated.
-In particular, prokka which we are going to use below annotates archaea and bacterial genomes.
+In particular, [Prokka](https://github.com/tseemann/prokka) which we are going to use below annotates archaea and bacterial genomes.
 If you are trying to annotate a fungal genome or a eukaryote, you will need to use something different.

 ## How we perform functional annotation?